Holly Robinson (character): The new Catwoman

 After the events of Infinite Crisis, DC Comics jumped forward in time.
 In the "One Year Later" storyline, Holly Robinson has taken over as the new Catwoman at the request of Selina Kyle, who has decided to retire from the role after becoming pregnant.

-In Catwoman (vol. 3) #53, Holly Robinson makes her first appearance as Catwoman; at the close of the issue she is ambushed by the Angle Man.
+In Catwoman (vol. 3) #53, Holly Robinson makes her first appearance as Catwoman; at the close of the issue she is ambushed by Angle Man.
 Although Holly escapes, she is caught on film administering a brutal beating to Angle Man.
 Reluctant to ask Selina for help, Holly turns instead to Ted Grant.

 Holly is arrested and takes the blame for the murder of Black Mask (Selina had actually committed the crime).
 She is rescued from jail by Selina and takes a short break from being Catwoman.
 While Selina is getting Holly's name erased from the police database, Holly again suits up as Catwoman to stop a new villainess named Blitzkrieg from executing a young girl on a live video-feed to the internet.
 Holly manages to save the girl, but not before she is unmasked on the live web feed.

 After the rescue, Holly runs into Detective Lenahan, a Gotham cop who has become fixated on capturing Catwoman.
 They are confronted by Hammer and Sickle, who want Selina dead, and are perfectly willing to dispose of Holly in the meantime.
 Lenahan is killed by the Russian supervillains, but Selina arrives in time to save Holly.
 The police assume that Holly and Catwoman are responsible for Lenahan's death after finding the two women next to his corpse in Catwoman (vol. 3) #67.

 Holly and Selina manage to escape from the GCPD and defeat Hammer and Sickle.
-Despite of it, Holly is now wanted for Lenahan's murder and her identity as Catwoman is public knowledge.
+Despite this, Holly is now wanted for Lenahan's murder and her identity as Catwoman is public knowledge.
 She exits the series in Catwoman (vol. 3) #69 and begins a new life as a fugitive.